Hand-Pulled Noodles: The Ancient Art of La Mian

 A Technique Older Than History

-Archaeological evidence from the Lajia site in Qinghai province revealed a bowl of perfectly preserved noodles dating to roughly 2000 BCE, making noodles one of humanity's oldest prepared foods.
-While scholars debate whether these ancient noodles were pulled, cut, or shaped by some other method, the tradition of pulling noodles by hand is documented in texts from the Han Dynasty onward.
-By the Tang Dynasty, la mian had become a street food staple across northern China, sold from carts and small shops to hungry travelers and laborers.
+Archaeologists at the Lajia site in Qinghai province uncovered a bowl of preserved noodles dating to 2000 BCE, making noodles one of humanity's oldest prepared foods.
+Scholars debate whether ancient cooks pulled, cut, or shaped those noodles, but texts from the Han Dynasty onward describe hand-pulling.
+By the Tang Dynasty, la mian had become street food across northern China, sold from carts to travelers and laborers.

 The Science of the Dough